Refine

 This study simulates acoustic impedance measurements in the human ear canal and investigates error influences due to improperly accounted evanescence in the probe’s near field, cross-section area changes, curvature of the ear canal, and pressure inhomogeneities across the tympanic membrane, which arise mainly at frequencies above 10 kHz.
 Evanescence results from strongly damped modes of higher order, which can only be found in the near field of the sound source and are excited due to sharp cross-sectional changes as they occur at the transition from the probe loudspeaker to the ear canal.
 This means that different impedances are measured depending on the probe design.
 The influence of evanescence cannot be eliminated completely from measurements, however, it can be reduced by a probe design with larger distance between speaker and microphone.
 A completely different approach to account for the influence of evanescence is to evaluate impedance measurements with the help of a finite element model, which takes the precise arrangement of microphone and speaker in the measurement into account.
 The latter is shown in this study exemplary on impedance measurements at a tube terminated with a steel plate.
 Furthermore, the influences of shape changes of the tympanic membrane and ear canal curvature on impedance are investigated.

-The middle ear transfer functions (METF) of six human temporal bones (TB) were compared before and after perforating the TM at different locations (anterior or posterior lower quadrant) and to different degrees (1 mm, ¼ of the TM, ½ of the TM, and full ablation).
-The sound-induced velocity of the stapes footplate was measured using single-point laser-Doppler-vibrometry (LDV).
-The METF were correlated with a Finite Element (FE) model of the middle ear, in which similar alterations were simulated.
+The middle ear transfer function (METF) of six human temporal bones (TB; freshly frozen specimen of body donors) were compared before and after perforation of the TM at different locations (anterior or posterior lower quadrant) and of different sizes (1mm, ¼ of the TM, ½ of the TM, and full ablation).
+The

 Simulation models of the middle ear have rarely been used for diagnostic purposes due to their limited predictive ability with respect to pathologies.
 One big challenge is the large uncertainty and ambiguity in the choice of material parameters of the model.